I am currently accepting both Master’s and Ph.D. students. I have funded RA-ships available.

 Interested students should read several of my papers and the material on this web site to determine if our interests match.
 It is not necessary that students know their dissertation topic at the time of application, but I do expect students to have an idea of types of questions and systems that interest them.
 Eligible students should also apply for an NSF graduate research fellowship.

-The official departmental application deadlines are February 1 for the following Fall Semester, but prospective students must have all application materials to me by mid-January in order to be considered for acceptance and scholarships.
+The official application deadlines are February 1 for the following Fall Semester and September 31 for Spring semester start.
 Please contact me any time, however, as rolling admissions are possible.